Business Rules and Scenarios¶

 Runtime Scenarios¶

-The option scenario
+The parameter scenario

-of items recommendation endpoints accepts a scenario’s name.
+of recommendation endpoints accepts a scenario name.

-For example, to apply scenario scenar101
+For example, to apply scenario my_static_alias

 to a